sco1t/Pocket-GRBL/README.md

 # Pocket-GRBL
-A simple GRBL sender for Windows Mobile 6
+A simple GRBL sender for Windows Mobile 6 PPC